-MySQL Keyring began transitioning from plugins to use the component infrastructure.
-The introduction of component_keyring_oci is a continuation of that effort.
+In MySQL 8.0.24, MySQL Keyring began transitioning from plugins to use the component infrastructure.
+The introduction of component_keyring_oci in MySQL 8.0.31 is a continuation of that effort.
 For more information, see Keyring Components Versus Keyring Plugins.